 The AMS, with support from a private gift, accepts applications for partial support for two types of AMS meetings:

-This travel grant program is being administered by:
+The travel grant program is administered by:

-Membership & Programs Department
+Professional Programs Department

 American Mathematical Society